sewenew/redis-plus-plus/README.md

 For example, when we send `EXPIRE` command to Redis server, it returns `1` if the timeout was set, and it returns `0` if the key doesn't exist.
 Accordingly, if the timeout was set, `Redis::expire` returns `true`, and if the key doesn't exist, `Redis::expire` returns `false`.

-So never use the return value to check if the command has been successfully sent to Redis server.
+So, never use the return value to check if the command has been successfully sent to Redis server.
 Instead, if `Redis` failed to send command to server, it throws an exception of type `Error`.
+See the [Exception section](https://github.com/sewenew/redis-plus-plus#exception) for details on exceptions.

 ##### Optional

-We use [std::optional](http://en.cppreference.com/w/cpp/utility/optional) as return type, if Redis might return *NULL* reply.
+We use [std::optional](http://en.cppreference.com/w/cpp/utility/optional) as return type, if Redis might return *NULL REPLY*.
 Again, since not all compilers support `std::optional` so far, we implement our own simple [version](https://github.com/sewenew/redis-plus-plus/blob/master/src/sw/redis%2B%2B/utils.h#L85).

 Take the [GET](https://redis.io/commands/get) and [MGET](https://redis.io/commands/mget) commands for example: